 Most of the routes were developed by Joe Sottile (AKA Maxwell Yanoff), Greg Miles, and a few others in the early 90s.
 Miles returned in the early 2000s to retrobolt a few of the sportier classics, thus making them extremely popular.
 Also in the early 00s, Trevor Bowman added a nice selection of moderate sport routes.
 Despite the rebolting efforts, routes here are still considered sporty by some.
 Bring your slab head!

 There are a handful of trad routes here which should prove exciting for anyone interesting in polished limestone cracks.
 Also, many of the sport routes have second pitches that go to the top of the cliff and are protected by trad gear.
 Please be careful if you decide to top out.
 Much loose rock exists up there.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Hoback Shield:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Hoback Shield:

 Featured Route For Hoback Shield

 McFlatus Roof 5.10c 6b 20 VII 20 E2 5b WY

 : ... : McFlatus Roof Area